-Increasingly, around the globe, we rely on renewable to power our lives and roll back the damage we do to our planet’s resources.
-For many, sources like wind and are becoming the standard to keep our businesses fueled cleanly and inexpensively.
-As renewable sources become more prevalent around the globe, there is increased hope that not only will renewable energy become our only source of energy, but that this shift will happen soon.
+Increasingly, around the globe, we rely on renewable energy to power our lives and roll back the damage we do to our planet’s resources.
+For many, energy sources like wind and solar are becoming the standard to keep our businesses fueled cleanly and inexpensively.
+As renewable energy sources become more prevalent around the globe, there is increased hope that not only will renewable energy become our only source of energy, but that this shift will happen soon.

 Progress Around the Globe